Which place is cheaper, Koh Tao or Bali?

 When we compare the travel costs of actual travelers between Bali and Koh Tao, we can see that Bali is more expensive.
 And not only is Koh Tao much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Koh Tao would let you spend less money overall.
 Or, you could decide to spend more money in Koh Tao and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Bali would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Bali than you might in Koh Tao.

 The summer brings many poeple to Bali as well as Koh Tao.
-The warm tropical climate attracts visitors to Bali throughout the year.
-The warm tropical climate attracts visitors to Koh Tao throughout the year.
+Bali attracts visitors year-round for its warm weather and sunny climate.
+The warm climate attracts visitors to Koh Tao throughout the year.

 Also, April to September in Bali is the dry season.
 It's quite rainy in Koh Tao.
 Bali usually gets less rain in July than Koh Tao.
 Bali gets 40 mm (1.6 in) of rain, while Koh Tao receives 174 mm (6.9 in) of rain this time of the year.